 Collecting reviews is usually rewarded quickly with, most of the time, relevant customer feedbacks.
 These reviews will make people much more confident to buy from your shop because they will not feel like they’re taking a risk anymore.
-But to get the best confidence-building effect from the customer feedbacks, it’s mandatory to know where to display this reviews and to think about the most suitable place on your website.
+But to get the best confidence-building effect from customer feedback, it’s mandatory to know where to display these reviews and to think about the most suitable place on your website.
 Here are some tips to help you with these issues.

 Classic option: The review widget

 Good reviews need the best possible placement on the shop site if they are going to have an effect.
 The customer should be able to find them easily, but, of course, they mustn’t cause a distraction from the goods on offer.
-Favoured solutions include the placement of widgets in the sidebar on the homepage or in the footer of the website.
+Favoured solutions include the placement of widgets on the homepage's sidebar or in the footer of the website.

 Individual review posting options

 In addition to the traditional review widget, there are now also individual ways to post reviews.
 This can be done, for example, using an API or a ready-made tool.
 This allows the online retailer to set the format, size and colour for the display of a selection of customer testimonials.
 A positive side effect of this method is that it also creates user-generated content, increasing the site's SEO power.

 Some providers allow you to display reviews within a badge that can be found by customers at any time during the ordering process, no matter which page of the shop they happen to be on.
 In this way, they always have access to the reviews as a means of reassuring themselves one last time of the trustworthiness of the transaction before making a purchase.
 It’s also often possible to display reviews on the Facebook page of a shop.

 Star reviews for Google